opendistro/for-elasticsearch-docs/docs/sql/odbc.md

   - Choose **OK** to save the DSN configuration.
 - Choose **OK** to exit the iODBC Administrator.

 ## Customizing the ODBC driver

-The driver is in the form of a library file: `odfesqlodbc.dll` for Windows and `libodfesqlodbc.dylib` for MacOS.
+The driver is in the form of a library file: `odfesqlodbc.dll` for Windows and `libodfesqlodbc.dylib` for macOS.

 If you're using with ODBC compatible BI tools, refer to your BI tool documentation for configuring a new ODBC driver.
 Typically, all that's required is to make the BI tool aware of the location of the driver library file and then use it to set up the database (i.e., Elasticsearch) connection.

 ### Connection strings and other settings